Tiger729/Delta-Demo/README.md

 # Delta-Demo
-This is a Demo Class Of Github
+This is a Demo Class Of Github.